Painful intelligence: What AI can tell us about human suffering: Replay exists in rats, humans, and machines

-I think a randomized algorithm, such as Monte Carlo Tree Search, could be quite convincing as an example of creativity.
-Such algorithms contain certain randomness in their computation which makes the algorithm try out completely new paths or ideas.
-They are not just deterministically finding a single solution to a given problem, but rather creatively imagining, as it were, a number of possible things to do, or steps towards a solution to the problem.
-As we saw above, such randomized algorithms have been very successful in game-playing AI, and they also offer a plausible model for some of the wandering thoughts.
+In the case of wandering thoughts, Monte Carlo Tree Search {Monte Carlo tree seach|see{tree search, Monte Carlo}} is an example of a randomized algorithm.
+It is not just deterministically finding a single solution to a given problem, but rather creatively imagining, as it were, a number of possible things to do, or steps towards a solution to the problem.
+Some randomness in behavior is essential in exploring new environments, as we saw in Chapter~\ref{self.ch}; while in Chapter~\ref{dual.ch}, we saw how randomized algorithms have been very successful in game-playing AI.
+Thus, randomized search algorithms offer a plausible model for some of the wandering thoughts.
 From this viewpoint, it is natural that the computations performed by wandering thoughts can also result in creative problem-solving.\citenew{fox2019mind}

 In fact, there are also some wandering thoughts that cannot be plausibly considered as replay or planning.
 Perhaps, while lying idly on your sofa, you have a series of seemingly unrelated mental images, or a superhero fantasy that could never actually happen in reality.
 One function of such wandering thoughts may be to create completely new ideas and associations, even new goals.
-In AI approaches to creativity, a ``generate and test'' approach is wide-spread: it means that new items are more or less randomly generated by one part of the system, and then another part of the system tests whether they make any sense.
-Unrealistic, weird, and unstructured wandering thoughts could be the result of such random generation; hopefully, our more rational part then tests them and decides which ones make any sense and should be taken seriously.\footnote{For surveys on what is called ``computational creativity'', i.e.\ trying to make computers creative, see \citet{colton2009computational,toivonen2015data}.}
+In this case, wandering thoughts can be compared with the outputs of generative AI systems, which, in the absence of a restrictive prompt, create text or images by quite randomly sampling from a language model or an image model.
+This leads to a well-known problem with generative AI: a randomized generation of content will sometimes produce complete nonsense.
+To circumvent this, a ``generate and test'' approach can be used: first, new items are more or less randomly generated by one part of the system, and then another part of the system tests whether they make any sense.
+Unrealistic, weird, and unstructured wandering thoughts could be the result of such random generation; hopefully, our more rational part then tests them and decides which ones make any sense and should be taken seriously.\footnote{For surveys on the theory of ``computational creativity'', i.e.\ trying to make computers creative, see \citet{colton2009computational,toivonen2015data}.
+How such theory is related to state-of-the-art generative AI is discussed by \citet{franceschelli2023creativity}; related neuroscience research is reviewed by \citet{jung2013structure}. }